yachnytskyi/go-blog-platform/README.md

 - Docker
 - Docker Compose

 ## Initializing

-To set up the configuration files, rename the following files by removing the .example from their filenames and adjust any necessary parameters within the files:
+To set up the configuration files, rename the files in the following directories by removing the `.example` suffix from their filenames and adjust any necessary parameters within the files:

-- `config/yaml/v1/local.application.example.yaml` → `config/yaml/v1/local.application.yaml`
-- `config/yaml/v1/docker.dev.application.example.yaml` → `config/yaml/v1/docker.dev.application.yaml`
-- `config/yaml/v1/test.application.example.yaml` → `config/yaml/v1/test.application.yaml`
-- `config/yaml/v1/docker.staging.application.example.yaml` → `config/yaml/v1/docker.staging.application.yaml`
-- `config/yaml/v1/docker.prod.application.example.yaml` →  `config/yaml/v1/docker.prod.application.yaml`
-- `infrastructure/script/.init-mongo.example.js` → `infrastructure/script/.init-mongo.js`
+- `config/yaml/v1`
-- `infrastructure/script/.init-test-data-mongo.example.js` → `infrastructure/script/.init-test-data-mongo.js`
+- `infrastructure/script`

+After renaming, review and update the configuration settings to match your environment (local, development, staging, production, etc.).

 ## API Endpoints